-On July 22, 1918, the Palmdale Irrigation District, which later became Palmdale Water District, was formed and the task to build the Littlerock Dam for storage commenced.
+On July 22, 1918, the Palmdale Irrigation District, which later became the District, was formed and the task to build the Littlerock Dam for storage commenced.
 Littlerock Creek Irrigation District was a partner in the project.
+The two districts constructed a 6.5--mile irrigation ditch to divert water from nearby Little Rock Creek to Palmdale to sell water as land was developed.
 When the dam was completed in 1924, it was the tallest multiple-arch dam in the U.S.

-In 1987, after years of study, Palmdale Water District and Littlerock Creek Irrigation District decided to rehabilitate the Littlerock Dam in three phases.
+In 1987, after years of study, the District and Littlerock Creek Irrigation District decided to rehabilitate Littlerock Dam in three phases.
 The first phase involved reinforcing the original multiple-arch construction with a roller-compacted concrete buttress.
 At the same time, the original dam was raised 12 feet, which doubled the reservoir's capacity.
 Shotcrete with steel reinforcement was applied to the upstream surface of the dam, further strengthening the structure, but also improving its appearance cosmetically.
 Larger outlet pipes and controls were installed to provide greater safety when releasing stored water.

 The second phase of construction provided new recreational facilities around the reservoir, including a new boat launching facility; improved picnic areas and campsites; an interpretive display center overlooking the dam; and improved parking and restroom facilities.